-Textbooks and some other bookstore materials can be ordered online through MBS Direct Virtual Bookstore or Off-Campus Books online ordering site.
-They are also available in stock at the UTD Bookstore and Off-Campus Books.
+Textbooks and some other bookstore materials can be ordered online Off-Campus Books or the UTD Bookstore.
+They are also available in stock at both bookstores.

 Technical Requirements

 In addition to a confident level of computer and Internet literacy, certain minimum technical requirement must be met to enable a successful learning experience.
 Please review the important technical requirements and the web browser configuration information.